justinwaltrip/rms-ui/README.md

   5. functions - `function` declarations
   6. components - `const` declarations of components

-- Use inline functions whenever possible to reduce complexity and improve readability.
+- **Inline Functions**: Use inline functions whenever possible to reduce complexity and improve readability.

-- Create JSDoc comments for all functions.
-The JSDoc comment should be placed directly above the function declaration.
-The JSDoc comment should include the following:
+- **JSDoc Comments**: Create JSDoc comments for all functions, including:
   - `@param` for each parameter
   - `@returns` for the return value
   - `@throws` for any errors that can be thrown
-  - `@example` for an example of how to use the function
+  - `@example` for an example of usage

 ## Testing

 End-to-end tests are written using the [WebDriver](https://www.w3.org/TR/webdriver/) interface.
-Tauri supports the WebDriver using the [`tauri-driver`](https://crates.io/crates/tauri-driver), which is not yet supported for macOS.
-We use the [WebdriverIO](https://webdriver.io/) (WDIO) test automation framework to write and run the tests.
-We also use the `@tauri-apps/api/mocks` package to mock the Tauri APIs.
+Tauri supports WebDriver using [`tauri-driver`](https://crates.io/crates/tauri-driver), which is not supported for macOS.
+We use [WebdriverIO](https://webdriver.io/) (WDIO) test automation framework and the `@tauri-apps/api/mocks` package to write and run tests.

-To run the test suite,
+To run the test suite:

 ```bash
 pnpm wdio run wdio.conf.json
 ```

-TODO: Follow steps as mentioned [here](https://jonaskruckenberg.github.io/tauri-docs-wip/development/testing.html) to setup the test environment.
+TODO: Follow steps as mentioned [here](https://jonaskruckenberg.github.io/tauri-docs-wip/development/testing.html) to set up the test environment.

 ## Building

-To build the Tauri app,
+To build the Tauri app:

 ```bash
 make build